darklife/darkriscv/README.md

 - implements most of the RISC-V RV32E instruction set
 - implements most of the RISC-V RV32I instruction set (missing csr*, e* and fence*)
-- works up to 220MHz in a kintex-7 and up to 100MHz in a cheap spartan-6
+- works up to 250MHz in a ultrascale ku040 (400MHz w/ overclock!)
+- up to 100MHz in a cheap spartan-6, fits in small spartan-3E such as XC3S100E!
-- can sustain 1 clock per instruction most of time
+- can sustain 1 clock per instruction most of time (typically 71% of time)
-- flexible harvard architecture (easy to integrate a cache controller)
+- flexible harvard architecture (easy to integrate a cache controller, bus bridges, etc)
+- works fine in a real xilinx (spartan-3, spartan-6, spartan-7, artix-7, kintex-7 and kintex ultrascale)
-- works fine in a real xilinx, altera and lattice FPGAs
+- works fine with some real altera and lattice FPGAs
 - works fine with gcc 9.0.0 for RISC-V (no patches required!)
-- uses between 1000-1500LUTs (core only with LUT6 technology, depending of enabled features)
+- uses between 850-1500LUTs (core only with LUT6 technology, depending of enabled features and optimizations)
 - optional RV32E support (works better with LUT4 FPGAs)
 - optional 16x16-bit MAC instruction (for digital signal processing)
 - optional coarse-grained multi-threading (MT)
 - no interlock between pipeline stages!
 - BSD license: can be used anywhere with no restrictions!

-Some extra features are planned for the furure or under development:
+Some extra features are planned for the future or under development:

 - interrupt controller (under tests)
 - cache controller (under tests)